Aaron Wade: Career

-Aaron Wade's fights with other members of black murderer's row are 3 losses to Charley Burley, 1 win over Herbert Lewis "Cocoa Kid" Hardwick, 2 losses and 1 draw to Jack Chase, and a win over Bert Lytell.
+Known for his power, Wade had a knockout ratio of 50% over a span of 64 victories.
+His fights with other members of the black murderers' row are 3 losses to Charley Burley, 1 win over Herbert Lewis "Cocoa Kid" Hardwick, 2 losses and 1 draw to Jack Chase, and a win over Bert Lytell.
 Other notable fights of Wade's career include a win over Archie Moore, a win against Sam Baroudi, 3 wins against Oakland Billy Smith, a loss to Ceferino Garcia, and a loss in his final career fight after a 2-year layoff against the great Sugar Ray Robinson.
 Like all the black murderer's row fighters, Wade never got a shot at the world title.
-Aaron Wade finished his career with a record of 64(32KOs)-16-6.
+Aaron Wade finished his career with a record of 64(32 KOs)-16-6.

 Wade was a sparring partner of Sugar Ray Robinson's in 1948.
-According to a Boston Post article Wade got into a fight with Sugar Ray over Wade's payment.
-Wade left Sugar Ray with separation of his ribs and swelling described as "the size of a pullet egg" around his heart.
+According to a Boston Post article, Wade got into a fight with Sugar Ray over Wade's payment.
+Wade had knocked down Sugar Ray outside a gym and left him with separation of his ribs and swelling described as "the size of a pullet egg" around his heart.
 Robinson had to cancel his scheduled fight and was out for the next two months.

-Authur Springs Toledo uncovered evidence that Wade took a dive in the bout against Sugar Ray Robinson.
-According to Wade's son Robinson was unaware of the fix with the promoters being the culprits, paying Wade a few hundred dollars to lose the fight.
-According to the Savannah Evening Press Wade "Began hitting the canvas for apparently no reason at all."
+Author Springs Toledo uncovered evidence that Wade took a dive in the bout against Sugar Ray Robinson.
+According to Wade's son, Robinson was unaware of the fix with the promoters being the culprits, paying Wade a few hundred dollars to go down in three rounds and lose the fight.
+According to the Savannah Evening Press Wade "began hitting the canvas for apparently no reason at all."